FYSETC/FYSETC-PortableInputShaper/README.md

 1. Click and hold the button

-2. Connect it to to your PC with USB-C cable
+2. Connect it to your PC with USB-C cable

 3. Release the button